ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/monitoring-and-observing-ray-cluster.rst

 2. :ref:`ray status <monitor-cluster>`
 3. :ref:`Prometheus metrics <multi-node-metrics>`

-Please refer to :ref:`observability <observability-index>` for more on Ray's observability features.
+Please refer to :ref:`the observability documentation <observability>` for more on Ray's observability features.

 Monitoring the cluster via the dashboard